Pattern Avoidance in Parking Functions: Introduction

 where $C_k$ is the $k$th Catalan number, but they did not conduct a more systematic exploration.

-While Remmel and Qiu's representation can be visualized in terms of Dyck paths, for ease of notation, we may also write parking functions as ordered collections of sets, where the members of the $i$th set are the labels of the north-steps along $x=i-1$ in the Dyck representation.
+While Garsia and Haiman's representation can be visualized in terms of Dyck paths, for ease of notation, we may also write parking functions as ordered collections of sets, where the members of the $i$th set are the labels of the north-steps along $x=i-1$ in the Dyck representation.
 We separate sets by vertical lines.
 In this \emph{block notation}, the three Dyck paths of Figure \ref{fig:smallpf} are written as $\{1,2\}\vert \emptyset$, $\{1\}\vert \{2\}$, and $\{2\}\vert \{1\}$ respectively.

-In this paper, we continue Remmel and Qiu's study of pattern avoidance using the labeled Dyck path representation of parking functions.
+In this paper, we continue Remmel and Qiu's study of pattern avoidance using Garcia and Haiman's labeled Dyck path representation of parking functions.
 In particular, we study parking functions that avoid any collection of permutation patterns of length 3.
 We achieve a number of famous combinatorial sequences as well as a number of new sequences.
 The rest of this paper is organized according to the number of patterns to be avoided.
 By the Erd\H{o}s-Szekeres Theorem, any permutation that avoids both 123 and 321 must have length 4 or less, so we only consider parking functions that avoid at most one of these patterns at a time.
+While some results follow from case-work, other arguments require new bijections with combinatorial objects or computer-assisted induction.

 Since the definition of pattern considered in this paper has its roots in permutation patterns, we will find it helpful to make use of certain permutation notation.
 Throughout this paper, $\mathcal{S}_n$ denotes the set of all permutations of length $n$ and $\mathcal{S}_n(P)$ denotes the set of all permutations of length $n$ that avoid all patterns in the list $P$. $I_n = 12\cdots n$ denotes the increasing permutation of length $n$ and $J_n=n\cdots 21$ denotes the decreasing permutation of length $n$.
 Further, given permutations $\alpha \in \mathcal{S}_n$ and $\beta \in \mathcal{S}_m$, then $\alpha \oplus \beta$ and $\alpha \ominus \beta$ are permutations in $\mathcal{S}_{n+m}$ known respectively as the \emph{direct sum} and the \emph{skew sum} of $\alpha$ and $\beta$.
 In particular, and